-Norway quickly won my heart.
+Norway quickly won my heart as soon as I started to see some not-to-miss sites in Oslo.
 It’s hard to find words to express why I love it so much.
 Connecting with Norway overall was like an instant connection with a person, completely capturing the affinity of my soul.

 I’d never have guessed I would fall in love with it before my first trip to Scandinavia back in 2014.
 I’ve been several times now and it’s hard not to simply adore.
 It’s capital city, Oslo, is beyond awesome with no shortage of things to do and see if you’re visit this wonderful city.